-- Select suitable accounting policies and then apply them consistently, - Make judgements and estimates that are reasonable and prudent. - State whether applicable housing standards have been followed, subject to any material departures disclosed and explained in the financial statements, and - Prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Group and Association will continue in business.
+- Select suitable accounting policies and then apply them consistently, - Make judgements and estimates that are reasonable and prudent, - State whether applicable housing standards have been followed, subject to any material departures disclosed and explained in the financial statements, and - Prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Group and Association will continue in business.

-The Board is responsible for keeping proper accounting records which disclose with Forecast Return.
-The Board is satisfied that reasonable accuracy at any time the financial covenant compliance is maintained throughout position of the Group and Association and the life of the plan on the basis that the Group enable it to ensure that the financial statements Business Plan has been stress tested to comply with the Co-operative and Community withstand significant composite risks Benefit Society Act 2014, the Co-operative materialising without breaching lender and Community Benefit Societies (Group covenants confirming the future viability of Accounts) Regulations 1969, the Housing and the Group.
-Regeneration Act 2008 and the Accounting Direction for Private Registered Providers Political contributions of Social Housing 2022.
-It has general The Association made £nil (2023: £nil) political responsibility for taking reasonable steps to donations and incurred £nil (2023: £nil) political safeguard the assets of the Group and expenditure during the year.
-Association and prevent and detect fraud and other irregularities.
+The Board is responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the Group and Association and enable it to ensure that the financial statements comply with the Co-operative and Community Benefit Society Act 2014, the Co-operative and Community Benefit Societies (Group Accounts) Regulations 1969, the Housing and Regeneration Act 2008 and the Accounting Direction for Private Registered Providers of Social Housing 2022.
+It has general responsibility for taking reasonable steps to safeguard the assets of the Group and Association and prevent and detect fraud and other irregularities.